kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/self-directed-learning-sdl.md

 <aside>

 📺 Watch this video to learn more about the characteristics of a self-directed learner.
-You will notice that a lot of the characteristics discussed in the video are similar to the executive functioning skills discussed in the earlier section.

 </aside>

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/F4UW_2ZgNHo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+You will notice that a lot of the characteristics discussed in the video are similar to the executive functioning skills discussed in the earlier section.
+Therefore, people with strong executive functioning skills are well set up to be effective self-directed learners.

 **Summmary of the characteristics mentioned in the video:**
 - Disciplined, Methodical